biobakery/sparseDOSSA/vignettes/sparsedossa-vignette.md

 ### Benchmarking metagenomeSeq

 As an final example to show sparseDOSSA can replicate results in previous literature, we choose to benckmark CSS normalization introduced in metagenomeSeq (Paulson et al. 2013).
 We use their testing dataset to calibrate our model and introduce binary association to emulate the cluster structure present in the original dataset.
 In the paper, they ran their model on a dataset published in a diet study for mice (Turnbaugh et al. 2009).
 The mice dataset can be found [here](https://www.dropbox.com/s/e1jlinzqnkyyrh5/mouse_raw.pcl?dl=0).
-Assume the data file is \(mice.txt\), the code we run to get the synthetic data with known differential abundance profile is
+Assume the data file is *m**i**c**e*.*t**x**t*, the code we run to get the synthetic data with known differential abundance profile is

 ``` r
 sparseDOSSA::sparseDOSSA( calibrate = "mice.txt", number_metadata = 1, percent_spiked = 0.2 )